What is hiking trail etiquette?

 Learn more about the seven principles of Leave No Trace.

 It is important to move off the trail for views and breaks.
 When hiking in wilderness areas, it is important to protect the trails and stop the spread of disease.
 In other words, don’t take short cuts.
 This seems to occur most often on switchbacks, but is important at all points of the trail.
 This type of occurrence, not only damages the natural habitat of the newly traveled area; it can also become a safety hazard to other hikers where an unmaintained area can result in falls, twisted ankles, or unwelcome run-ins with animals and plant life.

-The first thing that you need to know is that there is a hierarchy on the trail.
-Horses have priority, followed by hikers, and then bikers.
+When considering points 1 and 2, common sense suggests there’s a hierarchy on the trail.
+Horses have priority, followed by trail runners, hikers and then bikers.
 It’s pretty simple to remember and makes encounters much more pleasant when everyone knows who gets to go first.
 Always check to see what other kinds of travelers will be sharing the trail with you before you start.
 If horses or bikes are allowed, then be mentally prepared to encounter them.

 When being passed by horses, it is important to step off the trail, on the downhill side if possible.
 This helps in two ways: it will help keep from startling the horses, and it will keep you from getting run over if they do get spooked.
 Horses are prey animals, and as such they are always on guard for threats from predators.
 Standing uphill from a horse may give it the impression that you are larger and more threatening than you actually are.
 So always try to stay downhill and stay relaxed.
 Talking to the rider also helps the horse know that you’re a human and not some mountain lion lying in wait.
 Horses also tend to bolt uphill when they are startled, so staying out of the way will keep you from getting squished.

 7. Hiking With Your Dog